Achraf-Elh22/whats-app/README.md

 ## Error to fix

-- fix the bug in profile middleweare
+- fix the bug in profile middleware

 ## Errors To handle